isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    either host reservations or configuration backend.

-The server is also able to receive packets with split options (options using the same option code) and to fuse the data chuncks into one option.
+The server is also able to receive packets with split options (options using the same option code) and to fuse the data chunks into one option.
 This is also supported for suboptions if each suboption data chunk also contains the suboption code and suboption length.